deejaygraham/makers-n-creators/_intro/2017-08-01-functions.md

 ~~~

 Notice def keyword, colon and indentation.
-Indentation is very important in Python.
+Indentation is very important in Python!